 - Beautiful World Syndicate – Record collectors rejoice at this no-frills South Philly music hub, which peddles everything from punk to jazz.
 The selection changes constantly, so returning customers always find new musical treats.
 1619 E. Passyunk Avenue, (215) 467-0401

-- The Bottle Shop – Warning: Jaws drop instantly upon entering The Bottle Shop, where more than 600 American and imported craft beers line the coolers.
-Beer lovers can buy single bottles, mix and match a six pack to get 10% off and grab a brew-appropriate snack.
-As interesting as the selection, monthly events range from beer sampling to Quizzo and movie nights.
+- The Bottle Shop – Warning: Jaws drop instantly upon entering The Bottle Shop, where 600 American and imported craft beers line the coolers.
+Suds lovers can buy single bottles, mix and match a six-pack to get 10% off and grab a brew-appropriate snack.
+Monthly events range from beer tastings to Quizzo.
 1837 E. Passyunk Avenue, (215) 551-5551, bottleshopbeer.com

 - Metro Men’s Clothing – Even men who claim to hate shopping like this store.
 It could be that the owner is likely to offer visitors a beer when they walk in.
-Or it’s the high-end brands, including Ben Sherman, Fred Perry and Scotch & Soda.
-1615 E. Passyunk Avenue, (267) 324-5172, metromensclothing.com
+Or it’s the brands: Ben Sherman, Fred Perry and Scotch & Soda.
+1600 E. Passyunk Avenue, (267) 324-5172, metromensclothing.com

 - Philadelphia Scooters – Even those not in the market love to test drive the modern two-wheel scooters at this South Philly shop, which also sells a nice selection of pre-owned scooters and accessories.
-Passionate and knowledgeable staff members have a knack for matching patrons with just the right ride.
-1737 E. Passyunk Avenue, (215) 336-8255, philadelphiascooters.com
+Passionate and knowledgeable staff members have a knack for matching people with just the right ride.
+1733 E. Passyunk Avenue, (215) 336-8255, philadelphiascooters.com

-- South Philly Comics – Comic book enthusiasts celebrate this Passyunk outpost’s sweet new locale, filled with all of the weekly titles, graphic novels and collectible figures they’ve come to expect, just a few blocks up the avenue.
-The petite shop often hosts signings among the hundreds of neatly arranged books.
-1840 E. Passyunk Avenue, (267) 318-7855
+- South Philly Comics – Comic book enthusiasts celebrate this Passyunk outpost’s sweet locale, filled with all of the weekly titles, graphic novels and collectible figures they’ve come to expect.
+The petite shop often hosts occasional signings among the hundreds of neatly arranged books.
+1840 E. Passyunk Avenue, (267) 318-7855, southphillycomics.com

-- Urban Jungle – Catering to a growing population of gardening homeowners, this rehabbed warehouse sells balcony-, roof deck- and window-friendly containers and plants and offers landscaping services to turn cement-covered city courtyards—and even their walls—into mini oases.
+- Urban Jungle – Catering to a growing population of gardening city folk, this rehabbed warehouse sells balcony-, roof deck- and window-friendly containers and plants and offers landscaping services to turn cement-covered courtyards—and even their walls—into mini-oases.
 1526-1530 E. Passyunk Avenue, (215) 952-0811, urbanjunglephila.com

 Lookin’ Good On The Avenue:

-- Fringe Salon – A welcoming spot for a trim, new color, up-do or keratin treatment, this funky salon hangs local art on the walls and houses the sweetest shop cat around.
+- Fringe Salon – A welcoming spot for a trim, new color or asymmetric bob, this funky salon hangs local art on the walls and houses the sweetest shop cat around.
 For regulars, upkeep like a bang trim between cuts is free, and Facebook fans are privy to exclusive weekly specials.1728 E. Passyunk Avenue, (215) 339-1778, fringesalononline.com

-- Wake Up Yoga Studio – Clearing minds and strengthening bodies, the South Philly branch of this Vinyasa and Yin-style yoga spot offers uplifting classes for beginners and Yogis.
-Workshops like Yoga for Toddlers and a monthly women’s class engage enthusiasts of all ages.
+- Wake Up Yoga Studio – Clearing minds and strengthening bodies, the South Philly branch of this Vinyasa and Yin-style yoga spot offers uplifting classes for novices and yogis.
+Workshops (Mommy & Me, beginners’ classes) engage enthusiasts of all ages and skill levels.
 1839 E. Passyunk Avenue, (215) 235-1228, wakeupyoga.com